To-Fujita/Voice_Converter_with_Koeiromap/README.md

 ## 2. Operational Environment
 - Browser: Microsoft Edge or Google Chrome on Windows 10/11 or Android

+Note: The safari and the firefox is not supported.

 ## 3. Demo
 [index.html](https://to-fujita.github.io/Voice_Converter_with_Koeiromap/index.html): This is a voice convert program based on Koeiromap & Koeiro API.